ThinkEQ/assembly-solutions-ltd/src/pages/team/index.md

       down product costs to secure new and existing business.
 With a close attention to detail, Adam is excellent at producing cost-effective costings through negotiating with the supply chain and having a clear understanding of production batch cards.
-After joining in 2018 through an Apprenticeship scheme, he has already hugely contributed towards winning new contracts and retaining existing customers.
-Adam is a passionate Tottenham Hotspur fan and a competitive Xbox gamer!
+Adam has hugely contributed towards winning new contracts and retaining existing customers.
+He is a passionate Tottenham Hotspur fan and a competitive Xbox gamer!
     image: /img/team12.png
     interests:
       - football